 As the last of the remaining original founders on the Bellevue International staff, I graduated with our first 17 member class in 1997 and left for the neighboring Lake Washington School District, Redmond, Washington.

-As program developer and "head teacher" I had the opportunity to recruit our first two classes of 150 7th and 8th graders, to work with parents to select the inaugural content area staff, and to develop a curriculum and program philosophy that extended and improved upon the original Bellevue model.
+As program developer I had the opportunity to recruit our first two classes of 150 7th and 8th graders, to work with parents to select the inaugural content area staff, and to develop a curriculum and program philosophy that extended and improved upon the original Bellevue model.
 For its first three years, ICS was housed in several portables located behind Redmond High School.
 Earl Wayman, Principal at Redmond, was instrumental in providing the assistance that led to a successful opening.